 - Adoption of the Annual Report.

 - Dividend.

+- · Discharge from liability for Board and CEO.

 - Election of Board members and, if applicable, auditors.

-- Remuneration of the Board and auditors.
+- · Remuneration of the Board and auditors.

-- Guidelines for remuneration of Group management.
+- · Guidelines for remuneration of Group management.

-- Other important business.
+- · Other important business.

 The Nomination Committee's tasks include submitting recommendations to the next AGM concerning: